 In 2019, the CF Foundation sought to expand Community Voice to reach more members and tap into a far richer and broader set of insights via expanded research initiatives.
-After using Formstack for years, the team knew the Microsoft tool could not support their advanced research needs.
-“The tool was really basic.
-Formstack not only lacked the flexible research design features of SurveyMonkey Enterprise, it could not provide a central research practices hub in the same way,” explained Brennan.
+After using other solutions for years, they needed a more robust tool to meet their community-based research needs.
+“Our prior approach and tools lacked the flexible research design features of SurveyMonkey Enterprise, and it could not provide a central research practices hub in the same way,” explained Brennan.

 Many of the CF Foundation’s 700 employees across 77 offices had also been informally using SurveyMonkey for years and found it simple and powerful.
 By migrating to SurveyMonkey Enterprise, the CF Foundation aimed to standardize research practices, appear more professional in approach, gain simplified research customization, and leverage critical integrations to their CRM and data analysis platforms.

 Integrating technology and people for more strategic research

 As an initial step, the CF Foundation used a simple API to integrate SurveyMonkey Enterprise into their Microsoft Dynamics CRM.
 Now when people join Community Voice via a SurveyMonkey sign-up form, their profile and interests are added to a profile in the CRM.